 8.Can’t Delete Ads & Campaigns

-Don’t worry there are options to change your ads or add new ads in your campaigns, you can’t really delete any created ads though!
-They will just stay in there.
+Don’t worry!
+There are options to change your ads or add new ads to your campaigns.
+You can’t really delete any created ads, though!
+They will just stay there, forever.

 Quick Pro Tip:

-Replace old creative with new ads instead of adding new.
+Replace old campaigns with new ads instead of adding new ones.